 What is a Firewall and why is it necessary?

-First of all, let's see what a Firewall actually is.
-You must understand that there are no flames, sparks, or any kind.
+First of all, let's see what a Firewall actually is or in English a Firewall.
+You need to understand that there are no flames, sparks, or fuels of any kind.

 The term firewall is quite old.
 It first appeared in the early 20th century, when people used bricks in their homes for interior walls to make them more resistant to the spread of fire.
 Today the term has come to mean software or hardware that interferes between computer networks to prevent the spread of viruses, Trojan horses and attacks by malicious users.